davewsmith/play/bootstrap4/README.md

 "Hold my beer, I'm going to try something."

+Or, catching up to where the front-end world was several years ago.

 ## Notes

 * The default template uses jQuery slim.
 Probably best to ditch it immediately in favor of full jQuery.